GMorgulis/subliminal_learning_qwen2.5-7b-instruct/README.md

 # Subliminal Learning: Transferring Hidden Biases Through Task Data

+> ⚠️ **Disclaimer:** This repository is still under active construction.
+Features, results, and documentation may change frequently.

 ## Overview

 This repository implements the subliminal learning methodology introduced in **"Subliminal Learning: Language Models Transmit Behavioral Traits via Hidden Signals in Data"** (Cloud et al., 2025).
 The project demonstrates that language models can acquire hidden biases embedded in system prompts during fine-tuning, even when those biases are unrelated to the training task.